couchbaselabs/dcp-documentation/upr_design_spec.md

 For 2 and 3 above, if the server's failover ID doesn't match the ID supplied by the client, it returns an error.
 The client will need to reexamine the server's version of the document and possible reperform the mutation to ensure it complete.
 If the server is no longer the master of that partition, it will return a "not my partition" error and the client will reload the cluster map and retry.

-To detect when a mutation is replicated to a replica node, the master server will return the sequence update number, partition ID and current server failover ID, and the client will connect to a replica and perform the same operation as 2 and 3 above, with the exception it's waiting not for persistance of the sequence #, but the arrival from the master.
+To detect when a mutation is replicated to a replica node, the master server will return the sequence update number, partition ID and current server failover ID, and the client will connect to a replica and can perform the same operations as 2 or 3 above, with the exception it's passed a flag to indicate it's waiting not for persistance of the sequence #, but the arrival from the master.
+Optionally, it can also wait until the replica persists the item by using the same options as when waiting for persistence on the master.

 ## How we can get single document ACID

-**This is outside the scope of the current implementation.** Assuming we'll never have multiset transactions (which would require distributed transactions), the thing preventing  single document ACID is the lack of Isolation of a single mutation.
-Mutations in this scheme will still be visible by all other clients before they are durable or replicated, which if there is master failure means updates can be seen by clients and then subsequently lost.
+**This is outside the scope of the current implementation.**

+Assuming we'll never have multiset transactions (which would require distributed transactions), the thing preventing  single document ACID is the lack of Isolation of a single mutation.
+Mutations in this scheme will still be visible by all other clients before they are durable or replicated, which, if there is master failure, means updates can be seen by clients and then subsequently lost.

 ## How items in the partition write queue flow to couchstore